Skip to content

 • Timeline for shooting, editing, and posting

-Revenue arrangement — the common models:
+Revenue arrangement — common models:

 • Each creator posts the content to their own page and keeps their own revenue (most common and cleanest)